 Ketoconazole Shampoo for hair loss

-- How effective Ketoconazole is for male pattern baldness?
+- How effective is Ketoconazole for male pattern baldness?

 - Should you use 1% or 2% Ketoconazole shampoo and